-A SAS macro, %INDTD_PUBLISH_MODEL, creates the files that are needed to build the scoring functions and publishes these files to the user's default database in the Teradata EDW.
-Only the EM output variables are published as scoring functions.
-For more information on the EM output variables, see "Fixed Variable Names" in Chapter 3.
+A SAS macro, %INDTD\PUBLISH\MODEL, creates the files that are needed to build the scoring functions and publishes these files to the user's default database in the Teradata EDW.
+Only the EM\ output variables are published as Teradata scoring functions.
+For more information on the EM\ output variables, see "Fixed Variable Names" on page 13.

-The %INDTD_PUBLISH_MODEL macro uses some of the files that are created by the SAS Enterprise Miner Score Code Export node: the scoring model program (score.sas file), the properties file (score.xml file), and, if the training data includes SAS user-defined formats, a format catalog.
+The %INDTD\PUBLISH\MODEL macro uses some of the files that are created by the SAS Enterprise Miner Score Code Export node: the scoring model program (score.sas file), the properties file (score.xml file), and, if the training data includes SAS user-defined formats, a format catalog.

-The %INDTD_PUBLISH_MODEL macro takes the score.sas and score.xml files and produces the set of .c and .h files.
+The %INDTD\PUBLISH\MODEL macro takes the score.sas and score.xml files and produces the set of .c and .h files.
 These .c and .h files are necessary to build separate scoring functions for each of a fixed set of quantities that can be computed by the scoring model code.

-If available, the %INDTD_PUBLISH_MODEL macro processes the format catalog and creates an .h file with C structures, which are also necessary to build the scoring functions.
+If a format catalog is available, the %INDTD\PUBLISH\MODEL macro processes the format catalog and creates an .h file with C structures, which are also necessary to build the scoring functions.